 - 4 What happens if you don’t put enough developer in hair dye?

 - 5 What happens if you use hair dye without developer?

 - 6 What happens if you put too much developer in hair bleach?

 - 7 Best Hair Color Developers from Popular Brands

 How much developer should be used in hair color dye?

-When your dye is wet and runny in nature, then you have added more amount of developer and if you have dry kind of dye then it is less.
-Not adding right amount of developer can result in your hair being flat or extra light in colour.
+When your dye is wet and runny in nature, then you have added more amount of developer and if you have a dry kind of dye then it is less.
+Not adding the right amount of developer can result in your hair being flat or extra light in color.